 - Don’t Chew Ice Or Any Hard Foods.
 Yes, veneers last years, but they are not invincible if you chew on hard foods, which can chip or crack them (hard candy, bone-in meats).
 Also, sticky products are not recommended.

 - See Our Dentist At Least Every 6 Months.
 We always recommend our patients to come for a dental cleaning and oral examination every 6 months.
 During a dental cleaning our specialists will be able to check the conditions of your veneers.

 - Brush Your Teeth Daily.
 You should brush your teeth at least twice a day, between 2 and 3 minutes.
 It’s better to use fluoride toothpaste, which is very effective in preventing tooth decay.

 At The Dental District, the cost per veneer is $400 USD and patients usually get them in pair numbers so they look even on your smile.
 In comparison, in San Diego, CA, the prices for the same treatments can range from $1,000 to $3,500 per tooth.

 If you’re looking to improve your smile, veneers are the perfect option!
 Our team of experienced professionals can help you with Dental implants in Tijuana or to achieve your aesthetic goals.
 Contact us today and schedule an appointment in our Dental Clinic in Tijuana!
-Ask about our best services such as Dental crowns in Tijuana and Endodontics in Mexico.
+Ask about our best services such as invisible orthodontics in Tijuana, Dental crowns in Tijuana and Endodontics in Mexico.